 The United States has tried a strategy of unconditional support for the coalition.
 We have supported its military operations through a number of military and intelligence support elements, including arms sales but not limited to arms sales.
 We have backed this coalition because of our deep loyalty to our partners and because we agree with the goals of deterring Iran and supporting the Government of Yemen.
-We share the goal of sending a message to the Houthis and the Iranians that interference militarily in a political negotiation is absolutely unacceptable.
+We share the goal of sending a message to the negotiation is absolutely unacceptable.